Central Park Tower: Form and facade

-The facade of Central Park Tower was designed by James Carpenter Design Associates and Permasteelisa Group.
+The facade of Central Park Tower was designed by James Carpenter Design Associates, in partnership with facade contractor Permasteelisa Group.
 According to Gill and Smith, the glass cladding was intended to help the tower fit into the skyline.
 The entrance for Nordstrom is on 57th Street, as is the main residential entrance.
 A secondary residents' entrance is on 58th Street.
+The upper stories are set back from the base.

-To maximize views of Central Park, Extell built a cantilever extending 28 ft from the eastern side of the tower.The cantilever starts roughly 290 ft above the Art Students League building and covers roughly one-third of the total space above that building.
-Without the cantilever, Vornado Realty Trust's under-construction 220 Central Park South would have blocked the lowest 950 ft of the tower.
+To maximize residents' views of Central Park, Extell built a cantilever extending 28 ft (Note: One source gives a figure of 30 ft.) from the eastern side of the tower, set back 80 ft from the street.
+The cantilever starts roughly 290 ft above the Art Students League building and covers roughly one-third of the total space above that building.
+Without the cantilever, Vornado Realty Trust's 220 Central Park South (immediately to the north) would have blocked the lowest 950 ft of the tower.
 The Art Students League building itself could not be modified because it was a New York City designated landmark and listed on the National Register of Historic Places.
 The cantilever was constructed in conjunction with an air rights sale in 2013, which shifted 220 Central Park South slightly west.
 This agreement, in turn, ended a years-long dispute over the site of 220 Central Park South.
 Since 2019, Central Park Tower has held the Guinness World Record for being the tallest cantilevered building.
+The critic Justin Davidson wrote that, because of the cantilever and the retail podium, the building gave the appearance of several buildings in one.